Are differing demographics an enterprise security risk?

 The main cause of weakness is employees who choose to carry out work on their own devices, as well as share information with fellow members of the workforce.
 Shockingly, nearly one-fifth don’t have any form of password protection in place, while 22 per cent claim that they don’t follow the best security practices as it makes sharing easier.

-This is a critical oversight that the most progressive organisations should look to address.
+This is a critical oversight that the most progressive organizations should look to address.
 An effective data security plan will play a role in the wider strategic management of the enterprise, with the young, according to the Aruba Networks research at least, most likely to need reeducating.

 While encouraging collaboration can certainly boost productivity and help the wider workforce achieve its aims, it should not be prioritized ahead of keeping the most critical information safe.